ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Trust Anchor may be a certificate, a raw public key, or other structure, as appropriate.
 It can be a non-root certificate when it is a certificate.

+Usage Protocol
+: A (security) protocol that requires demonstrating possession of the private component of the application key.

 {::boilerplate bcp14-tagged}